 Our nursery team follows a thoughtfully designed settling in the procedure and works with parents to ensure your child is gradually introduced in their own time.
 At nurseries by Gymfinity Kids, we provide all the settling in session your little one (and you) may need.

 Making sure you are prepared for the first day at nursery is a good idea.
 Get your child excited about their big day by helping them to organise their backpack.

 At nurseries by Gymfinity Kids, we provide parents with their child’s nursery uniform.
 This includes a short-sleeved polo shirt, navy blue jumper and our official nursery backpack.
 In addition to the uniform, each child will receive their own 360ml water bottle, which we advise you to bring along.

 Children must bring a change of uniform and are permitted to bring any comforters they would like.
 Comforters can be a soft teddy, favourite toy or blanket.
 Packing their backpack aims to encourage excitement about their first day at nursery.

 Read a book

 There are lots of books on starting nursery that we can recommend reading at home with your child.
 Choose a few to go through together and begin them a few weeks before starting nursery.
-Afterwards talk through the story and what the characters might be feeling.
-This is a great way to gage how your child might handle nursery and get them prepared for the idea of starting a new chapter.
+Afterwards, talk through the story and what the characters might be feeling.
+This is a great way to gauge how your child might handle nursery and get them prepared for the idea of starting a new chapter.